nesterow/dal/README.md

 - For IOT networks when MySQL/PG are too heavy.
 - If you need a layer between your application and the database (i.e. for caching).
-- If you want a MongoDB-like query interface for your SQL.
+- If you want a MongoDB-like query interface for your SQL db.
+- When you need a SQLite proxy (useful to share datasets with services)

 ## Usage